 Painting Pine Furniture – Shabby Black Painted End Tables with Decoupaged Drawers

 Hey there!
-We’ve all seen these plain, boring, simple wood end tables.
+We’ve all seen these plain, boring, simple, wood pine end tables.
 There’s really nothing special about them.. at all.
 They wouldn’t even get a second look, until now.
 These came to me in pretty rough shape.
 They were beaten up, scratched up, dented and dinged.
-If you have seen this type of furniture or even have them lets jump into painting pine furniture and give them a new look.
+If you have seen this type of pine furniture or even have them lets jump into painting pine furniture and give them a new look.

+Not sure how to paint pine furniture?
+The first thing you need to do is to make sure to prep.
 In an attempt to save all or some of the wood grain on top I sanded them down.
 Even after sanding them they still had some imperfections due to the beaten they had taken in their previous life.

 I was committed to making them beautiful again.
 I tossed and turned on ideas for these little ladies, I originally planned to keep them relatively simple.
 But we all know how plans change.
 I planned to line the inside of the drawers until I realized that the drawers were the only thing in perfect clean condition.
 You know the saying “if it ain’t broke, don’t fix it”.
 How about painting pine furniture in a shabby distressed black?